muaxz/Science-Related-Social-Platform/README.md

 <h1>The Purpose Of The Project</h1>

-The purpose of this project is to enable people to share their ideas about various topics, such as biology, physics, philosphy, history et cetera.
-People who are curios about different fields can easily benefit from this social platform.
-Another prupose of this project is to reduce unecessary attention to politics and direct people's attention to science and philosphy.
+The purpose of this project is to enable people to share their ideas about various topics, such as biology, physics, philosophy, history et cetera.
+People who are curious about different fields can easily benefit from this social platform.
+Another purpose of this project is to reduce unnecessary attention to politics and direct people's attention to science and philosophy.

 <hr>